 One of the advantages of a group policy is that it is normally possible to provide cover for all eligible employees up to a certain limit without the need to individually assess them.
 This limit is known as the automatic acceptance limit.
-Individuals are automatically covered for benefits up to the policy's automatic acceptance limit subject to the exclusions detailed in section 6 'What is not covered?'.
+Individuals are automatically covered for benefits up to the policy's automatic acceptance limit.

-The automatic acceptance limit is reviewed at the end of every rate guarantee period (usually two years) and is dependent on the number of members insured.
+The automatic acceptance limit is reviewed at the end of every rate guarantee period (usually two years) and is dependent on the number of members and benefits insured.

-Any individual whose benefits have been restricted, declined, postponed or accepted on non-standard terms will not benefit from any increase in the automatic acceptance limit.
+Any individual whose benefits have been restricted or accepted on non-standard terms will not benefit from any increase in the automatic acceptance limit.